 How to Play Fantasy Football

-Scoring and rules can vary from league to league, but generally speaking, you have to compile a team of NFL players that will score points every time they amass yards and touchdowns.
+Scoring and rules can vary from league to league, but generally speaking, you have to compile a team of NFL players that will score points every time they accumulate statistics.
+These can range from standard offensive leagues where touchdowns and yards reign supreme, to more advanced defensive formats where tackles, sacks and interceptions can guide your team to victory.
 The more points your team scores, the greater chance you have to be victorious.

 As you may already know, fantasy football can be played for money, with investments ranging anywhere from a few bucks to thousands of dollars.
 It can also be played just for bragging rights.